athornton1618/MRI_Compression/README.md

 * JPEG compression is optimized for general images
 * But what about images that share common features?
-* I propose a model that combines signal pre-processing and deep learning to efficiently compress MRI scans
+* Various deep learning and signal processing techniques are explored for new MRI compression schemes

 ## Dataset
 * Approved use of [FastMRI](https://fastmri.med.nyu.edu/) dataset from Facebook (Meta) and NYU